snavarropino/LearningHealthChecks/Readme.md

 ```
 ## ASP.NET Core before 2.2

 Xabaril guys created a healthcheck library to fill the gap in Asp.Net Core ecosystem as no health checks libraries were available in version 2.1 and prenious.
-This library, caled BeatPulse, is still supported and can be foud here https://github.com/Xabaril/BeatPulse
+This library, called BeatPulse, is still supported and can be found here https://github.com/Xabaril/BeatPulse

 ## Native support in ASP.NET Core 2.2